scefrom/scefrom/README.md

-## Scefrom
+# Scefrom

 Hi!
 My name is Pietro, i live in Italy and im 15 years old.

+## How it started

 I started my programing career in Roblox, making some projects using Lua.
 Then i wanted to escape the platform, and i started learning the C programming language by its own book, after learning how the cpu and memory work togheter.

-### Calk
+### My Projects

-I became appassionate of low-level programming and i started making a CLI expression-based calculator in C: Calk, that i still use today. (private repository, planning to revamp it, since it was my first project and i didnt have much knowledge).
+- **Calk**: I became appassionate of low-level programming and i started making a CLI expression-based calculator in C: Calk, that i still use today.
+You can declare and use variables (`a = 2`), call built-in functions (`sin(x)`), use built-in macros (`$pi`, `$e`), and even use system built-in functions such as `#for(init, condition, end, body (divided by commas))`.
+Calk is a private repository for now; Im planning to revamp it, since it is my first project and i didnt have much knowledge).

-### Cnes

-Months later i decided to start another project: an SDL2-based NES emulator in C: Cnes (still, private repository, planning to add more things before making it public).
-Its 6502 cpu emulator doesnt respect clock cycles and its pretty simple, but can pass the 6502 functionality program developed by Klaus2m5 (https://github.com/Klaus2m5/6502_65C02_functional_tests/blob/master/6502_functional_test.a65)
+- **Cnes**: Months later i decided to start another project: an SDL2-based NES emulator in C: Cnes (still, private repository, planning to add more things before making it public).
+Its 6502 cpu emulator doesnt respect clock cycles and its pretty simple, but can pass the [6502 functionality program](https://github.com/Klaus2m5/6502_65C02_functional_tests/blob/master/6502_functional_test.a65) developed by Klaus2m5.

+## How it's going

 ### Bridge